janouser11/backstopJS/README.md

 Navigate to your project folder inside of ```backstopJS/Projects```.
 If your project is not in ```Projects```, create a new one with your project name.

-If its a new folder copy everything inside of ```backstopJS/Projects/Prototype``` into your project folder.
+After creating new folder, copy everything inside of ```backstopJS/Projects/Prototype``` into your project folder.
 (This includes a backstop_data folder and backstop.js file)

 Use the new ```backstop.js``` file as a template to begin customizing your project in ```backstopJs/Projects/ProjectName/backstop.js```